|

 The library only performs some basic sanity checks on top of ensuring memory safety.
 Implementing complex data analysis to discern the likelihood that a given set of NBT data has been modified from its original state is an insane alternative to using a checksum and out of scope for this library.
 Please, for the love of good code, rely on dedicated verification methods instead of incidental parsing errors.

-| #define CLOD_NBT_ROOT_COMPOUND_INIT ((char[]){CLOD_NBT_COMPOUND, 0, 0, 0}) |
+| #define CLOD_NBT_ROOT_COMPOUND_INIT ((uint8_t[]){CLOD_NBT_COMPOUND, 0, 0, 0}) |

 | #define CLOD_NBT_ROOT_LIST_INIT | ( | type | ) |

-| size_t clod_nbt_payload_size | ( | const char *restrict | payload, |
+| size_t clod_nbt_payload_size | ( | const uint8_t *restrict | payload, |

 | const void * | end, | ||

-| char | payload_type ) |
+| uint8_t | payload_type ) |

 Get the size of a payload.
 This is the primary NBT traversing function; everything else is built on top of this.